Programs generation

 Error handling

 bf_jmpctx is a helper structure to manage jump instructions in the program.
-It is used to emit a jump instruction and automatically clean it up when the scope is exited, thanks to GCC’s cleanup attribute.
+A bf_jmpctx will insert a new jump instruction in the BPF program and update its jump offset when the bf_jmpctx is deleted.

 Example: